 - To the onion and garlic add the chicken, and stir for 2 minutes.
 Add cashews and red chili.

-- Pour the sauce to the previous mixture and stir well for few seconds.
-When the sauce is little thicker, add the chopped scallions, stir for few seconds, then turn off the heat and serve.
+- Pour the sauce into the previous mixture and stir well for a few seconds.
+When the sauce thickens, add the chopped spring onion, stir for a few seconds, then turn off the heat and serve.

 Video